-As I have obviously not watched all talks (how could I, with so many sessions), my top list may not feature your personal favorite.
-If so, leave a comment and drop me a hint, for you must-see-talk.
+As I have not watched all the talks (how could I, with so many sessions), my top list may not feature your personal favorite.
+If so, leave a comment and drop me a hint, for your must-see-talk.

 - Continuous Delivery with Containers: The Good, the Bad, and the Ugly